Faculty Governance - UTDPP1088

 - Nonvoting members have the privilege of attending meetings with the right to speak but without the right to vote.

-- The President of the University convenes the university community, faculty, and staff, for a "State of the University Report" each year in October.
+- The President of the University convenes the university community, faculty, and staff, for a "State of the University Report" each year usually in October.
 The meeting of the Senate following the State of the University Report shall begin with a meeting of the General Faculty, at which the General Faculty may consider and vote on Resolutions of the General Faculty.

 - If there is no State of the University Address, the Senate meeting for October of each year shall also be a meeting of the General Faculty.